 No matter who you are, where you come from, how old you are or what you do, you can benefit from art therapy.
 There’s no doubt about it.
 So if you’re wondering “umm, is this really for me?” the answer is a resounding YES!

-Children, for example, often benefit from art therapy because it helps them to process their emotions and learn the art of self-soothing.
+Children, for example, often benefit from such therapy because it helps them to process their emotions and learn the skill of self-soothing.
 Adults benefit from the positive mental health impacts and the elderly benefit from the self-expression and social aspects of doing art therapy with others.

 11 Art Therapy Benefits